-The following items are banned by the school and we will conduct a search if we believe a pupil may have them in their possession:
+The following items are banned by the School and we will conduct a search in line with the guidance set out by the Government in "Searching, Screening and Confiscation: Advice for schools July 2022" if we believe a pupil may have them in their possession:

 - Knives or weapons;

 - Alcohol;

 - Illegal drugs and/or drugs paraphernalia;

-- Stolen items:
+- Stolen items;

 - Tobacco/cigarette papers and/or vapes and vaping paraphernalia;

 - Fireworks;

 - Pornographic images;

 - Any article that a member of staff reasonably suspects has been, or is likely to be, used to commit an offence or injure a person or damage property

-In addition to the list above, the following items are barred from the school and pupils found to have them in their possession can expect to have them confiscated:
+In addition to the list above, the following items are barred from the school and pupils found to have them in their possession can expect to have them confiscated and may be set an appropriate sanction:

 - Energy drinks;

 - Chewing gum;

+- Replica/toy weapons

 - Glass bottles including perfume bottles;

 - Permanent marker pens;

 - Motorised scooters/bikes or similar;

 - Any item solely for the purpose of selling to others on-site, e.g. sweets, drinks

 - Mobile phones and/or headphones if a pupil has been barred from bringing them on-site

 - Other electronic devices, such as portable speakers, which are detrimental to maintaining high standards of behaviour and a safe environment;

 - Other items which could be deemed as detrimental to maintaining high standards of behaviour and a safe environment.

 If any banned items are found during a search, the school will use its discretion to confiscate, keep or destroy any item found provided it is reasonable in the circumstances.
-If any item is thought to be a weapon it will be passed to the police.
+If any item is thought to be a weapon or illegal it will be passed to the police.
 Parents/carers will be informed of all searches that take place.
-Searches will be carried out in accordance with the most recent guidance from the DfE as outlined above.